Global Clinical Network for Infectious Diseases

 Partner Co-investment - $0.2M

 As COVID-19 cases continue to rise worldwide, it’s challenging for most of us, including medical experts, to stay up on top of the daily updates and new information being circulated on the virus.

 All this rapidly changing information has presented a worldwide challenge for hospitals that need to create, maintain and distribute up-to-date treatment guidelines to frontline healthcare providers.
 The situation is made worse because most health organizations are independently creating guidelines.
 Multiple health organizations are unknowingly duplicating work being done by others, instead of exchanging current protocols and guidelines.

-The Global Clinical Network for Infectious Diseases project is building on top of Spectrum, a existing clinical decision support platform for infectious diseases.
-Critical clinical guidance can be shared among hospitals and with frontline staff when information is quickly evolving, as seen during the COVID-19 pandemic.
+The Global Clinical Network for Infectious Diseases project is building on Spectrum, a clinical decision support platform for infectious diseases.
+Critical clinical guidance can be shared among hospitals and with frontline staff when information is quickly evolving.

-The network will link hospitals to allow them to view guidelines developed by institutions across the globe, access their epidemiological datasets, and subscribe to updates.
-Hospitals can adapt and use those guidelines, and the system will help them communicate directly with front-line healthcare providers through their mobile devices and computers.
+The network links hospitals to allow them to view guidelines developed by institutions across the globe, access their epidemiological datasets and subscribe to updates.
+Hospitals can adapt and use those guidelines, and the system can help them communicate with frontline healthcare providers through their mobile devices and computers.

-The system will provide hospitals with a real-time feed of emerging evidence, information and guidelines, as well as predictive and research data from other sources.
+The system also provides hospitals with a real-time feed of emerging evidence, information and guidelines, as well as predictive and research data from other sources.
 It will also include platforms that enable discussion within the hospital and with other health organizations.